sway3406/git_homework/thoughts.md

 2) Set up Study Room invites with my peers to work on homework

 Shoutout - Thanks to Dinne, Morgan, Chantel & Anna for their help in Zoom & over Slack

+A Few New Thoughts

+1) Git & Github are super useful.
+I need to understand them super well
+2) You can clone repo's that you are collaborating on